Marker Logo

 Inscription.
 Food, fuel, and fiber came from the yucca.
 Paiute people pounded the leaves to obtain fiber for rope, nets, baskets, jugs, mats, and sandals.
 Shampoo came from the roots.
 The fruit was roasted and then eaten, or made into a ball and dried for winter use.
 The stalks made good kindling.

 Topics.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in this topic list: Indigenous Peoples and Communities.

 Location.
 36° 51.874′ N, 112° 44.469′ W. Marker is near Fredonia, Arizona, in Mohave County.
-Marker can be reached from North Pipe Spring Road, 0.3 miles north of Arizona Route 389, on the left when traveling north.
+It can be reached from North Pipe Spring Road 0.3 miles north of Arizona Route 389, on the left when traveling north.
 Marker is located along the Ridge Trail in Pipe Spring National Monument.
 Touch for map.
 Marker is at or near this postal address: 406 North Pipe Spring Road, Fredonia AZ 86022, United States of America.
 Touch for directions.

 Paid Advertisement